nepi-engine/nepi-bot/README.md

 ```
 $ source ./utilities/venv/bin/activate
 ```

+>Note: If using the unified _nepi_engine_build_complete.sh_ build script, the virtualenv will be activated automatically as part of the build process.

 >Note: Once you source virtual environment in the terminal, follow the rest of the NEPI-BOT build and install steps in the same terminal.